-Duration: Instantaneous

-You invoke a combustion in a target within range.
+You invoke combustion in a target within range.
 Make a ranged spell attack on a target within range.
-On a success, the target combusts, suffering 8d8 fire damage.
+On a success, the target combusts, suffering 8d8 points of fire damage.

-If the target is already subject to an active sigil spell, you may cause up to two sigils to pulse at once (as if two rounds have passed, no check required).
+If the target is already subject to an active sigil spell that deals fire damage, you may force the target to suffer a sigil pulrse as if one round passed.

-If the target is already burning, they take triple the normal fire damage and suffer one level of exhaustion instead (Stamina saving throw halves the extra damage and negates the exhaustion).
+If the target is already burning, they lose the burning condition, and take 10 extra points of fire damage and suffer one level of exhaustion instead.
+A successful Stamina saving throw halves the extra damage and negates the level of exhaustion.
+A creature can be subject to exhaustion from this spell once every long rest.

 If the ranged spell attack misses, the spell deals half the initial damage and has no other effect.